protocol-registries/http-fields/README.md

 ### Choosing the Right Status

-Fields defined by standards-defined specificaions will have a status of "permanent"; most other fields will have a status of 'provisional.'
+Fields defined by standards-defined specificaions will have a status of "permanent"; most other fields will have a status of "provisional."
 See [the HTTP specification](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#fields.registry) for details.

 ### Suitable Specifiction Documents